 Sceletium tortuosum contains seven active alkaloids, four of which are better-known to science: mesembrine, mesembranol, mesembrenone, and mesembrenol.
 The total alkaloid concentration in dry plant material of Sceletium tortuosum is highly variable depending on growing conditions and harvest time, and it ranges from 0.05% to 2.3%.

 These alkaloids function as selective serotonin reuptake inhibitors (SSRIs), meaning that they prevent the reuptake of serotonin, the neurotransmitter which regulates mood, emotions, sleep, hunger, and social behavior, keeping more of it available for its receptors; this is the principle on which conventional anti-depressants and anxiolytics work.
-Additionally, the alkaloids in Kanna have been shown to inhibit PDE4 activity, a biochemical process which is also gaining interest as potentially relevant in depression relief.
+Additionally, the alkaloids in Kanna have been shown to inhibit PDE4 activity, a biochemical process that is also gaining interest as potentially relevant in depression relief.

 It’s also been found that these alkaloids interact with the CB1 receptors, which have been implicated in mood, pain, and appetite regulation, to name a few of the many processes this vast network of endocannabinoid receptors governs.